-Refer to Section 7 or our FAQ for more information.
+Refer to Section 7.1 or the FAQ on the Photomatix website for more information.

 The Selected Photos Window

 Before merging your bracketed set into a single image file you can review the image thumbnails, and deselect any photos you may wish not to include in the merge (for example, a duplicate photo).